Blog

 Tricentis, on the other hand, requires learning and practice to be used effectively.
 While the interface is designed to be user-friendly, with drag-and-drop functionality and pre-built templates, it does require custom development.

 In addition, in its attempt to adapt to the SaaS age, it developed a web UI.
-As a result the functionality is split both between a desktop and a Web UI, creating a sub-optimal user experience.
+As a result, the functionality is split between a desktop and a Web UI, creating a sub-optimal and old-fashioned user experience.

-Similar to BlazeMeter, NeoLoad also enables real-time monitoring, reporting, and collaboration features.
+Like BlazeMeter, NeoLoad also enables real-time monitoring, reporting, and collaboration features.
+However, the APM integration at NeoLoad SaaS is very limited.

-BlazeMeter enables configuring and integrating mock services into load and performance tests, from the BlazeMeter platform, and as part of the CI/CD pipeline.
-Mocking is automated, deployable, and maintainable and can be used for a variety of real-world conditions, like slow response times, incomplete inputs, unexpected errors, etc. With mocking, users eliminate component dependencies by enabling testing against unavailable or complicated services.
+BlazeMeter enables configuring and integrating virtual services into load and performance tests, from the BlazeMeter platform, and as part of the CI/CD pipeline.
+These virtual services are automated, deployable, maintainable, and can be used for a variety of real-world conditions, like slow response times, incomplete inputs, unexpected errors, etc. With service virtualization, users eliminate component dependencies by enabling testing against unavailable or complicated services.

-For mocking (and other users), BlazeMeter offers platform-native test data that is synthetic and mimics real production data.
-Test data can be synchronized across Tests, Mock Services and System under Test/Application under Test.
+BlazeMeter also offers platform-native test data that is synthetic and mimics real production data as part of its virtual services offering.
+Test data can be synchronized across Tests, Virtual Services and System under Test/Application under Test.

-Despite the importance of mocking for dependency elimination, mock services in Tricentis are a costly add-on.
+Despite the importance of service virtualization for dependency elimination, Tricentis only provides this as a costly add-on.

 SaaS / On-Prem